JFalnes/Skribify/README.md

     ```
 3. Set up your OpenAI API key:
    * Scribe uses GPT4, if you do not have a GPT4 API key, you can request access to the beta [here](https://openai.com/waitlist/gpt-4-api).
+     * If you don't have a key, there is an option to use GPT-3.5 instead.
+(Not recommended)
    * Obtain an OpenAI API key from OpenAI
    * Create a .env file in the project root directory and add your API key as follows: